 My daughter chose the Masala cha which was served with a lovely star anise floating in it. she really enjoyed it.
 Spiced tea is not normally my thing but I really enjoyed it too and would definitely consider it during the festive season.
 It can also be served infused with a shot of whiskey, which sounds delicious!

 I chose a simple green tea.
 I really loved how it was served with a timer, so you could steep it for exactly the right amount of time.
 And yes, it was infinitely superior to green tea made with a tea bag which I normally drink at home…

 And finally the mocktails:

-Mine, on the left, is a Passion Fruit Marinin, with green tea.
+I had a Passion Fruit Marinin, with green tea.
 Passion fruit, pineapple and lime.
 I love the presentation of this with the floating flower, and it tasted amazing too.

 My daughter picked the Lemongrass Mojito – Apple Juice, Lemongrass tea, soda and lime, decorated with fresh mint and lemongrass.
 This would have been my second choice, and it certainly lived up to its billing

 Taking all of the food and drink offerings together and taking into consideration the fact we were in central London, I think this is a bargain for £30.
 The tea and mocktails were superb – the cakes clearly homemade, totally yummy and very filling.

 The whole atmosphere of the place is lovely and relaxing too – the staff are attentive but not in your face and there are sofas and a carefully curated bookshelf you can browse from as well.

 Since our visit, my daughter has already been back once or twice and feels that she has found a base for when she is in London, and a great place to introduce her friends to.
 I don’t get the opportunity to be in London so often, but when I do I will definitely be back – this is exactly my type of place.